Head of EMBL Grenoble

 |Structural Biology Technology and Instrumentation Teams||Cipriani Team||Instrumentation Team|

 |McCarthy Team||Synchrotron Crystallography Team|

-Scientists at EMBL Grenoble have access to a wide range of techniques, including molecular biology and biophysical techniques, cryo-electron microscopy, isotope labelling, NMR, neutron scattering, X-ray crystallography and small angle scattering.
-A confocal microscope with facilities for cross-correlation spectroscopy is available for the study of complex formation in cells, as well as a top-end Polara electron microscope with direct detector and cryo-tomography capability.
+Scientists at EMBL Grenoble have, via the PSB, access to a wide range of techniques, including molecular biology and biophysical instrumentation, negative stain and cryo-electron microscopy – including a top-end Polara electron microscope with K2 direct detector, and an F20 and T12 –, isotope labelling, nuclear magnetic resonance, neutron scattering, X-ray crystallography and small angle scattering.
+A confocal microscope with facilities for cross-correlation spectroscopy is available for live cell imaging.

 Head of EMBL Grenoble